ghost-goblin/CySA/part1.md

      http://10.10.226.56/vulnerabilities/xss_r/?name=<script>alert(document.cookie)</script>
      ```
  - Reflected
+     + The attacker trick the user in sending the attack to the server disguised as a ligimate query string or other content
+     + The setver sends (reflects) the attack back to the user, causing it to execute
  - Persistent
+     + The attacker is able to store the attack code on a server, waiting for the user to request the infected content
  - Document object model (DOM)
      + see _JavaScript_
+     + Attacks occur within a database maintained by the user's web browser
 ## Vulnerabilities
 - Improper error handling
 - Dereferencing